 Because they’re fun!

-The other day a brilliant brand strategist I know and love referred one of her clients to me for a brand shoot in order to get some updated images for the new website she was designing for her.
-So I hopped on a call with the client and we chatted about her business, both where it’s at currently and where she sees it going in the future.
+The other day a brilliant brand strategist I know and love referred one of her clients to me for a brand photography shoot.
+She wanted to get some updated images for the new website she was designing for her.
+So I hopped on a call with the client and we chatted about her business.
+We discussed both where it’s at currently and where she sees it going in the future.

-At one point she mentioned her work with the brand strategist and said “When she told me I should work with you, I was surprised – I didn’t even know I needed photos for the website!”
+She mentioned her work with the brand strategist and said “When she told me I should work with you, I was surprised.
+I didn’t even know I needed photos for the website!”

-“When you have a business website, appropriate imagery can increase sales when your users relate to it.
+“When you have a business website, appropriate brand photography can increase sales when your users relate to it.
 Images help establish an emotional connection between your website and your users.”

 Haris Bacic – Forbes

-But of course I get very excited when I hear this – I can’t help myself.
-I’m like an evangelist with a captive audience, wanting to share the Good News of how transformative good imagery can be for a website’s design.
+I get very excited when I hear this – I can’t help myself.
+I’m like an evangelist with a captive audience, wanting to share the Good News of how transformative good brand photography can be.
+A good photo can enhance a website’s design.
 Because (without a boring recital of all the stats) it’s true.

-Now, there’s a lot of other, more tech-y reasons that images are good for your website – like for SEO, but that’s not really my wheelhouse here.
-Images are a great way to tell a story, illustrate your process or products, build credibility, and increase consistency across your platforms and advertising material.
+Now, there’s a lot of other, more tech-y reasons that images are good for your website – like for SEO.
+But that’s not really my wheelhouse here.
+Images are a great way to tell a story, illustrate your process or products, build credibility, and increase consistency across your platforms.

 So, since we’re all such visual creatures, I thought I’d do a side by side comparison of a before and after website with one of my favorite clients of 2024.